Question writing and submission guidelines

 What types of questions are suitable for Metaculus?

-Currently, we will consider any question that satisfies our Moderation rules for publication on the platform.
+Currently, we will consider any question that satisfies our guidelines and rules for publication on the platform.

 Writing incisive questions for forecasting can be challenging, and requires a keen eye for detail, careful precision, creativity and imagination, and a host of other skills.
 Fortunately, many of these skills can be cultivated with a bit of practice.